-On behalf of the Company, I, Lera Roark, an officer of the Company with substantial knowledge of the Company's operations, do hereby certify under penalty of perjury that the following is true and accurate to the best of my knowledge and belief:
+On behalf of the Company, I, James Garner, an officer of the Company with substantial knowledge of the Company's operations, do hereby certify under penalty of perjury that the following is true and accurate to the best of my knowledge and belief:

 - 1. I am the Vice President of the Company; - 2.
-The Company is a "rural telephone company" as that term is defined in 47 U.S.C. § 153(37), subject to the jurisdiction of the Tennessee Regulatory Authority; - The Company is eligible for disbursements from the federal Universal Service Fund as prescribed by the Federal Communications Commission; and - 4.
-The Company will utilize all federal high cost support, including high cost loop support, local switching support, high cost support received pursuant to the purchase of exchanges, high cost model support, and hold harmless support, only for the provision, maintenance, and upgrading of facilities and services for which the support is intended, consistent with 47 U.S.C. § 254(e) of the Telecommunications Act of 1996.
+The Company is a "rural telephone company" as that term is defined in 47 U.S.C. § 153(37), subject to the jurisdiction of the Tennessee Regulatory Authority; - The Company is eligible for disbursements from the Federal Universal Service Fund as prescribed by the Federal Communications Commission; and

+4. All Federal high cost support, including high cost loop support, local switching support, high cost support received pursuant to the purchase of exchanges, high cost model support, and hold harmless support provided to Peoples Telephone Company, was used in the preceding year and will be used in the coming calendar year only for the provision, maintenance, and upgrading of facilities and services for which the support is intended, consistent with 47 U.S.C. § 254(e) of the Telecommunications Act of 1996.

-Respectfully submitted
+Respectfully submitted,